thomasleplus/java-memory-safety/docs/title.md

-# When Java Plays Unsafe: How a Single Mistake Can Break Memory Safety
+## When Java Plays Unsafe

+How a Single Mistake Can Break Memory Safety

-By Thomas Leplus
+by Thomas Leplus